 - h.
 Discuss the other members of the genus Corynebacterium, their potential pathogenicity, and their role as members of the normal flora of the skin and mucous membranes.

-- List the identifying characteristics of Listeria monocytogenes and discuss the i. diseases caused by Listeria infection.
+- i.
+List the identifying characteristics of Listeria monocytogenes and discuss the diseases caused by Listeria infection.

-- List the identifying characteristics of Erysipelothrix rhusiopathiae and discuss j. the diseases caused by Erysipelothrix infection.
+- j.
+List the identifying characteristics of Erysipelothrix rhusiopathiae and discuss the diseases caused by Erysipelothrix infection.

 - k.
 List the identifying characteristics of the Lactobacilli and discuss their role as members of the normal flora of mucous membranes and their rare involvement in human disease.

-- 6. Differentiate, evaluate the clinical significance of, and identify members of the nonfermentative gram-negative bacilli from members of the Enterobacteriaceae and from members of the fastidious and unusual gram-negative bacilli.
+- 6. Differentiate, evaluate the clinical significance of, and identify members of the non-fermentative gram-negative bacilli from members of the Enterobacteriaceae and from members of the fastidious and unusual gram-negative bacilli.

-- Explain how the oxidase test, carbohydrate utilization tests, ability to grow on a.
-MacConkey's, and the growth rate can be used to identify a gram-negative bacillus as belonging to the non-fermenter group.
+- a.
+Explain how the oxidase test, carbohydrate utilization tests, ability to grow on MacConkey's, and the growth rate can be used to identify a gram-negative bacillus as belonging to the non-fermenter group.

 - b.
-List the identifying characteristics of the most common members of the nonfermenter group, to include:
+List the identifying characteristics of the most common members of the non-fermenter group, to include:

 - (1) Pseudomonas aeruginosa

 - (2) other Pseudomonads, particularly Ps. fluorescens, Xanthomona (S.) maltophilia,

-- (3)Burkholderia (P.), cepacia B. mallei, and B. pseudomallei
+- (3) Burkholderia (P.), cepacia B. mallei, and B. pseudomallei

 - (4) Acinetobacter calcoaceticus variants Lwoffi and anitratus

 - (5) Flavobacterium species

 - (6) Moraxella species

 - (7) Alkaligenes species

-- Compare and contrast the various methods of identification of non-fermenting gramc. negative bacilli, to include conventional media and the Elizabeth King charts, micromethod biochemical systems with computer-assisted identification designed for the Enterobacteriaceae, and specialized systems designed to identify non-fermenters.
+- c.
+Compare and contrast the various methods of identification of non-fermenting gramnegative bacilli, to include conventional media and the Elizabeth King charts, micromethod biochemical systems with computer-assisted identification designed for the Enterobacteriaceae, and specialized systems designed to identify non-fermenters.

 - d.
 Briefly describe the involvement of non-fermentative gram-negative bacilli in human disease.

-- 7. Differentiate, evaluate the clinical significance of, and identify the members of the fastidious and unusual gram-negative bacilli from the Enterobacteriaceae and the nonfermentative gram-negative bacilli.
+- 7. Differentiate, evaluate the clinical significance of, and identify the members of the fastidious and unusual gram-negative bacilli from the Enterobacteriaceae and the non-fermentative gram-negative bacilli.

-- Explain how slow growth rate, failure to grow on blood agar and MacConkey's a. agar in twenty four hours, and fermentative use of glucose can be used to separate the fastidious and unusual gram-negative bacilli from other gramnegative bacilli.
+- a.
+Explain how slow growth rate, failure to grow on blood agar and MacConkey's agar in twenty four hours, and fermentative use of glucose can be used to separate the fastidious and unusual gram-negative bacilli from other gramnegative bacilli.

 - b.
 List the members of this group which are important pathogens in human disease but which occur infrequently in this country, to include:

-- Brucella species (1)
+- (1) Brucella species

-- (2)Francisella tularensis
+- (2) Francisella tularensis

-- Bordetella pertussis (3)
+- (3) Bordetella pertussis

 - (4) Pasteurella multocida

 - (5) Vibrio cholera

-- (6)Yersinia pestis
+- (6) Yersinia pestis

-- Legionella pneumophilia (7)
+- (7) Legionella pneumophilia

-- Chlamydia

-- (8)
+- (8) Chlamydia

-- Rickettsia (9)
+- (9) Rickettsia

-- Leptospira (10)
+- (10) Leptospira

-- (11)Borrelia
+- (11) Borrelia

-- (12)Treponema
+- (12) Treponema

-- Campylobacter (13)
+- (13) Campylobacter

-- Mycoplasma (14)
+- (14) Mycoplasma

-- (15)Helicobacter
+- (15) Helicobacter

+(16) Kingella

-- (16) Kingella - c.
+- c.
 Briefly discuss the diseases caused by each of the above organisms and pertinent information required for isolation of the organism, such as special media or special culture techniques. - a.
-Discuss the advantages of serologic tests and direct fluorescent antibody tests for the identification of members of the unusual and fastidious gram-negative bacilli group. - G. Unit VII.
-Asepsis and Disinfection - 1.
-Define the terms septic and aseptic. - 2.
-Define the terms antiseptic and disinfectant and give examples of both types of chemicals. - 3.
-Explain methods available for determining the effectiveness of specific antiseptics and disinfectants. - H. Unit VIII.
+Discuss the advantages of serologic tests and direct fluorescent antibody tests for the identification of members of the unusual and fastidious gram-negative bacilli group.

+G. Unit VII.
+Asepsis and Disinfection

+- 1. Define the terms septic and aseptic. - Define the terms antiseptic and disinfectant and give examples of both types of chemicals. - Explain methods available for determining the effectiveness of specific antiseptics and disinfectants.

+H. Unit VIII.
 Methods of Sterilization